 Mancini has worked for private agencies and high-end clients (Hermes of Paris, Delta Airlines, Gwenyth Paltrow, Jessica Alba, Vueve Cliquot, Carven) and has performed at private events at The Whitney Museum of Art, World Trade Center One, The Biltmore Estate, The Breakers.
 She has also been featured in curated urban public performances at City Center in Washington DC, and Penn Plaza 33, Battery City Park, and Bryant Park in NYC.

 She has also been part of immersive theater productions (Sleep No More, Atlas Obscura, Dances of Vice, Speakeasy Dollhouse, Truffles: A Murder Mystery off-Broadway) and more traditional theater as well (Daniel Catan’s opera ‘Il Postino’ and Kurt Weill’s “Happy End”).
 She has been featured on national and international television, and has performed at Radio City Music Hall, Madison Square Garden, The Kaye Playhouse, The New School of Drama, The Highline Ballroom and countless other NYC venues.
-Recently, Mancini has discovered a new passion in acrobatics and the circus arts, (particularly with the aerial silks), and has been collaborating with classical harpist and pole dancer Stephanie Babirak to produce an experimental variety show featuring circus, burlesque, classical music, and jazz called “Dr. Wilkes’s World of Wonders”.
+In addition, Mancini has discovered a passion in acrobatics and the circus arts, (particularly with the aerial silks), and is one of the only people in the world to play accordion and sing while doing aerial acrobatics, and has done so at circus spaces such as House of Yes and The Slipper Room.